Perimenopause Brain Fog: Why It Happens and How to Clear It

 For most women, ruling out these possibilities and getting some basic labs (thyroid panel, B12, vitamin D, ferritin, fasting glucose, HbA1c) will be reassuring.
 Brain fog in perimenopause is common, but it's worth making sure nothing else is contributing.

-What to Tell Yourself When It Gets Bad
+What to Remind Yourself When It Gets Bad

 This is biological, not a personal failing.
-Your brain is adapting to a major hormonal shift.
+The brain is adapting to a major hormonal shift.
 The fog is evidence of the adaptation, not evidence that you've become incompetent.

 It is usually temporary.
 Most women find cognition largely returns as hormones stabilize in postmenopause.
-You are passing through this, not moving to it permanently.
+You're passing through this, not moving to it permanently.

 Compensation is not weakness.
 Writing things down, using lists, asking for repetitions, taking more notes, these are reasonable adjustments.
-They are not evidence of decline.
-They are smart accommodations for a temporary phase.
+They're not evidence of decline.
+They're smart accommodations for a temporary phase.

 You are still you.
 Your skills, your experience, your judgment, your wisdom, all of that is still there, even on the days when retrieval feels slower.
 Perimenopausal brain fog doesn't take away who you are.
 It just complicates the user interface for a while.

-The grocery store banana moment was the beginning of a year of real worry for me.
-What got me to the other side wasn't any one intervention.
-It was understanding what was happening, getting serious about sleep, addressing the inflammation and nutrient piece, and giving my brain the time and grace to adapt.
-Your brain is not broken.
+The grocery store banana moment, in the women I've heard describe it, tends to be the beginning of a year of real worry.
+What gets them to the other side isn't any one intervention.
+It's understanding what's happening, getting serious about sleep, addressing the inflammation and nutrient piece, and giving the brain the time and grace to adapt.
+The brain isn't broken in this phase.
 It's in transition.
 And transitions end.

 You'll Also Love